 Photography by Brian Moody

 On Sept 11th 2001 Elizabeth Turner’s husband, Simon Turner, was at a breakfast meeting at the World Trade Centre in New York when the twin towers were attacked.
 Pregnant with their first child, Elizabeth’s life was catapulted into a new direction.
-She has since written The Blue Skies of Autumn – a moving memoir about how she had to hit rock bottom before she could start rebuilding a life for herself and her young son William.

 The last time I spoke to Simon was at noon on Sept 11th 2001.
 He was in New York setting off for a breakfast meeting.
 I was in London seven months pregnant, expecting our first child and fretting about what buggy to buy.
 I went off to lunch and Simon left the hotel to go to the World Trade Centre.